-- F1.1 All students are required to register for a valid award of the University or otherwise register as one of the following: - 1. an Exchange student - 2. a student undertaking bridging modules - 3. a student undertaking modules on a defined learning framework (eg Nursing) - 4. an Associate student. - F1.
-2 It is a student's responsibility through the enrolment process to register for the course and award to which they have been admitted and for a valid programme of modules according to the administrative procedures and deadlines which pertain at the time. - F1.3 Students may not simultaneously register for more than one full-time award - F1.4 A student may not register for more modules than is required to achieve the target award. - F1.5 An individual module cannot be simultaneously registered by a student for two or more awards.
+- F1.1 All students are required to register for a valid award of the University or otherwise register as one of the following:

+- 1. an Exchange student

+- 2. a student undertaking bridging modules

+- 3. a student undertaking modules on a defined learning framework (eg Nursing) 4. an Associate student. - F1.
+2 It is a student's responsibility through the enrolment process to register for the course and award to which they have been admitted and for a valid programme of modules according to the administrative procedures and deadlines which pertain at the time. - F1.3 Students may not simultaneously register for more than one full-time award (with the exception of a student intercalating see F2below) - F1.4 A student may not register for more modules than is required to achieve the targetaward. - F1.5 An individual module cannot be simultaneously registered by a student for two or more awards.